SahityaMamillapalli/Bank_churn_prediction/README.md

 # Bank_churn_prediction
-This projects is related to employees data how many years they are tie up with company
+This project measures how and why are customers leaving the business.

 **What cool techonologies I have used in this project: